Speculation: Government responses and regulation

-Food security

-Some nations have moved to limit foreign ownership of cropland to ensure that food is available for local consumption, while others have leased food land abroad despite receiving aid from the World Food Programme.

-In 1935, the Indian government passed a law allowing the government partial restriction and direct control of food production (Defence of India Act, 1935).
-It included the ability to restrict or ban the trading in derivatives on food commodities.
-After achieving independence in 1947, India in the 1950s continued to struggle with feeding its population and the government increasingly restricted trading in food commodities.
-Just at the time the Forward Markets Commission was established in 1953, the government felt that derivative markets increased speculation, which led to increased food costs and price instabilities.
-In 1953 it finally prohibited options- and futures-trading altogether.
-The restrictions were not lifted until the 1980s.

 Regulations

 In the United States, following passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, the Commodity Futures Trading Commission (CFTC) has proposed regulations aimed at limiting speculation in futures markets by instituting position limits.
 The CFTC offers three basic elements for their regulatory framework: "the size (or levels) of the limits themselves; the exemptions from the limits (for example, hedged positions) and; the policy on aggregating accounts for purposes of applying the limits".
 The proposed position limits would apply to 28 physical commodities traded in various exchanges across the US.

 Another part of the Dodd-Frank Act established the Volcker Rule, which deals with speculative investments of banks that do not benefit their customers.
-Passed on 21 January 2010, it states that those investments played a key role in the financial crisis of 2007–2010.
+Passed on 21 January 2010, it states that those investments played a key role in the 2008 financial crisis.

 Proposals

 Proposals made in the past to try to limit speculation – but never enacted – included: